Elbow Pain – Tendonitis

 RICE protocol, stirrup brace, early ambulation, and ROM exercises.

-What are 7 possible causes of ankle pain?
+What are some possible causes of ankle pain?

-Fracture, sprain, tendon injury, tendinitis, arthritis, infection, or neoplasm.
+Fracture, sprain, tendon injury, tendonitis, arthritis, infection, or neoplasm.

 What type of condition is suggested by morning stiffness and ankle pain?